-With the persistent pressure to publish often, it can be difficult to keep statistical reporting top of mind, but the details of data analysis are essential.
-Without them, readers are left unable to interpret data, and the conclusions of a study are unreliable.
+With the persistent pressure to publish often, it can be difficult to keep statistical reporting top of mind.
+However, the details of data analysis are essential.
+Without them, readers are left unable to interpret data.
+As a result, the conclusions of a study are unreliable.

-The Statistics Reporting Badge signals that your study’s reporting is complete.
+The Data Reporting Badge signals that your study’s reporting is complete

-The Research Square Statistics Reporting Badge aims to address issues in reporting standards at an early stage - before peer review is complete.
-An independent assessment of statistics reporting standards will be conducted to help you improve your manuscript - making your study clearer, more useful, and easier to review.
+The Research Square Data Reporting Badge aims to address issues in reporting standards at an early stage - before peer review is complete.
+An editor will perform an independent assessment of statistics reporting standards to help improve your manuscript.
+Your study will be clearer, more useful, and easier to review.

-Our Statistics Reporting Badge addresses key areas including:
+Our Data Reporting Badge addresses key areas including:

 - Sample Size: Precise sample sizes and/or replicate numbers provided for each type of experiment